 - Adoption of ideas/outcomes from others may be hindered by cultural and behaviour.
 This may be linked to overall organisational culture, and to whether people are encouraged to learn from ‘mistakes’ or ‘failures’ and ‘successes’.
 Whilst all individuals should have a responsibility in this area it may help to hold project managers accountable for taking a pro-active approach to lessons learned.

-Overall a mix of process and culture can hinder the benefits that could otherwise be gained from a structured approach to Lessons Learned.
+Overall a mix of process and culture can hinder the benefits that could otherwise be gained from a structured approach to lessons learned.
 Our experience of lessons learned goes a bit further, as they are a key component of knowledge management approaches that we teach and facilitate for sharing learning, insights and experience within and between project and operational teams.

-As the discussion thread and web briefing mention, lessons learned can be captured throughout the life of a project (or other kind of team), or at the end.
+Lessons learned can be captured throughout the life of a project (or other kind of team), or at the end.
 The knowledge management literature1 refers to learning before, during and after.

 Frequent, short, and relatively informal learning reviews during the life of a project or operational team are sometimes known as ‘After Action Reviews’.
 First introduced by the US Army, the intent is to capture and review lessons learned after any significant event, so that any corrective or supporting action can be implemented immediately.
 In a project team, these After Action Reviews could be carried out after a critical activity or at each stage gate.
 In an operational team they could occur as part of regular or periodic team meetings.
-Important ground-rules for these reviews include: everyone being involved, no blame, and ensuring that lessons lare shared with everyone relevant whether inside or outside the team.
+Important ground-rules for these reviews include: everyone being involved, no blame, and ensuring that lessons are shared with everyone relevant whether inside or outside the team.
 A typical structure for After Action Reviews will include: a recap of objectives, what actually happened and how this differed from the intent, what can be learnt from this difference, and who to share the lessons learned with.
 What can be learnt covers both what contributed to things going well, and the causes for anything not going well.

 A more reflective learning retrospect or history takes place at the end of a project or programme.
 It will explore the same questions as an After Action Review, but the recap of objectives and what happened will be a broader based exercise.
 We’ve facilitated this kind of learning review for a project in a workshop setting, with the originally planned and actual project milestones mapped out and annotated with post-it notes from the team members to indicate what went well and what could have been improved against these milestones.
 Again this kind of exercise will be most effective where there is involvement of the whole team, including the project sponsor(s), and agreement on what lessons learned will be shared with whom, how and when.